HumanCompatibleAI/evaluating-rewards/README.md

     + `rewards.py` and `comparisons.py` define deep reward models and
         associated comparison methods, and `tabular.py` the equivalent in a tabular (finite-state) setting.
-    + `serialize.py`, to load reward models, both from this and other projects.
+    + `serialize.py` loads reward models, both from this package and other projects.
 -   `envs`, a sub-package defining some simple environments and associated hard-coded reward models and (in some cases) policies.
 -   `experiments`, a sub-package defining helper methods supporting experiments